Sokolkk/botdemo/README.md

-# bot with english grammar check in dialog
+# bot with english grammar check in dialog (Python/AIML)
-### Trying to adapt some exercises in dialogs from English Grammar in Use_Raymond Murphy_2nd ed

 ### 1. Install in the programy folder on the same directory level

 ### 2. Install programy requirements, described in the library